You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 3. Update the Start Time and End time for each split to match your requirements.

-4. Save.
+4. Click on Save.

-Add an Inter-day Shift (overnight)
+Add an Inter-day Shift (Overnight)

 A shift that continues into or beyond midnight.
 For the example below, this night shift crosses from Day 1 to Day 2.